shreyakupadhyay/SDN-Datacenter/README.md

 1. Deploy SDN network on hardware using 6 host(3 raspberry pi and 3 ubuntu complaint system), neatgear L2 switch and SDN software components.
 This is [task 1](https://github.com/shreyakupadhyay/SDN-Project/blob/master/tasks/task1/NetworkSetup.md).
 2. Performing network slicing using OpenVirtex and mininet.
 This is [task 2](https://github.com/shreyakupadhyay/SDN-Project/blob/master/tasks/task2/NetworkSlicing.md).
 3. Deploying SDN virtual network according to the description provided above.
 4. Installing various network functions such as Firewall as a Service(FWaaS) on the above sliced network inside mininet.
+This is [task 3](https://github.com/shreyakupadhyay/SDN-Datacenter/tree/master/tasks/task3).

 ### Project Documentation: